When I was a kid, maybe around 5 or 6, my dad used to tell me that a banshee used to live down my Nan’s back garden.

 I always remember the garden being overgrown.
 It was also long and it dipped a bit towards the back, so there was always a blind spot.

-It was here that the Banshee was said to live… That story scared the sh*t out of me for years.
+It was here that the Banshee (one of the most terrifying Irish mythological creatures!) was said to live… That story scared the sh*t out of me for years.
 I must give my dad a good boot in the arse when I see him next!